There are three anti-patterns Agile hates, a fourth that is detestable. Below I describe each, and their telltale signs.

 I’ve observed no small amount of digital ink this past year fuming with frustration about the failure of Agile.
-18 part tweets, ranting podcasts, and War and Peace sized blog posts leading me to hypothesize that many of these failures have some or all of their basis on the following four Agile anti-patterns:
+18 part Twitter threads, ranting podcasts, and War & Peace sized blog posts lead me to hypothesize that many of these failures have some or all of their basis on the following four Agile anti-patterns:

-This is the least mature of these destructive behaviors whose concept and name is derived from a 1957 article by Judy Inglis in Oceania titled “Cargo Cults: The Problem of Explanation.”
+This is the least mature of these destructive behaviors whose concept and name are derived from a 1957 article by Judy Inglis in Oceania titled “Cargo Cults: The Problem of Explanation.”

 Refactored for Agile, cargo cultism is a belief system among relatively inexperienced software development organizations characterized by the blind inclusion of artifacts and activities without understanding the reasons behind them.

 How do you know if you’re part of a Cargo-cult?

 One example might be the insistence of a four-hour Sprint planning session for a two-week Sprint for no other reason than the Scrum Guide suggests “Sprint Planning is time-boxed to a maximum of eight hours for a one-month Sprint” as if the time box facet of this gathering is the key to planning success.

 Another example might be organizing developer teams with exactly 6 people — regardless of need — because the Scrum Guide suggests “Fewer than three Development Team members decrease interaction and results in smaller productivity gains … Having more than nine members requires too much coordination” as if splitting the difference is the key to a highly effective team.

 One final example is in those organizations that ‘install SAFe®’ in the hopes that its ceremonies lead to “… early and continuous delivery of valuable software.”